Banyc/Sharer/README.md

 ## How to use

-For windows users
+For windows users:

-- run `Launch.bat`
+1. run `Launch.bat`
-- make sure your device is in the same LAN as your computer
+1. make sure your device is in the same LAN as your computer
-- let your device scan the QR code of the secure channel
+1. let your device scan the QR code of the secure channel
-- send photo or text
+1. send photo or text
-- check the photo in the popped-up file explorer or find the text in the console
+1. check the photo in the popped-up file explorer or find the text in the console

+For Linux + MacOS users:

+- run `dotnet run`
+- the folder `upload.user` in the root of the project is where the files locate.

 ## TODO